daniamcode/poemunity/README.md

-## Important note
+# Important note

+This App is online at https://poemunity.com

 There are two folders: flux and Poemunity-React-Query.
 In the flux folder we have the original project, made during the bootcamp and deployed afterwards.
-The app is online.
 Then, I created the Poemunity-React-Query folder and continued from there.
 Now I manage Server State (cache) with Poemunity-React-Query and Client State with useContext.
 We don't need a Global State Manager like Flux or Redux anymore since we divide it into these two differenciated parts (Server State (asynchronous) and Client State).
 By the way, a middleware like Thunk manages asynchrony for Redux, and all that is now transparent to me with React Query.

 # Poemunity - Fullstack React Application with Flux & Node.js